rows/hiring/job descriptions/Customer Success Manager_Berlin.md

 [Rows](https://rows.com/), formerly dashdash, is a well-funded startup with top investors like Accel and Cherry Ventures.
 We are a team of 50 who want to empower business people to take their life into their own hands again and build the tools they need for their jobs themselves.
 We have offices in Berlin - a business team of 5 - and Porto - a tech team of 45.
 Check us e.g. on [Crunchbase](https://www.crunchbase.com/organization/dashdash), [Techcrunch](https://techcrunch.com/2018/05/16/dashdash-a-platform-to-create-web-apps-using-only-spreadsheet-skills-nabs-8m-led-by-accel/), [Venturebeat](https://venturebeat.com/2018/05/16/accel-leads-8-million-investment-in-dashdash-to-create-web-apps-from-spreadsheets/).

 ## Your role
-We are hiring a Customer Success for our office in Berlin, Germany, to help our users get more out of Rows and expand usage in their companies.
-If you like spreadsheets, love building relationships and help other succeed, and if you can sell, this job is for you!
+As our Customer Success Manager for our office in Berlin, Germany, you will lead our efforts to work with high-profile companies to expand usage and convert them to paid customers.
+If you love spreadsheets, love building relationships and help other succeed, and if you can sell and navigate organizations to the highest-potential users and decision-makers, this job is for you!
+If you excel in this role, you'll get huge opportunities at Rows.

 ## Your responsibilities
-* Sell Rows directly to active users in target companies.
+* Sell Rows directly to active users in target companies by building relationships, finding out what users and their companies need, and being helpful to make them succeed.
-* Work with existing users to expand to other users and functions within the company.
 * Put users' needs first and empathize with every aspect of the user experience.
 * Identify opportunities for growth and usage expansion in our existing user base.
+* Work with existing users to expand to other users and functions within the company, understand who else will benefit from Rows and how to get to them.
+* Help users hands on by solving their problems with spreadsheets and teaching them how to do it themselves.
 * Feed learnings from users and use cases back into our product roadmap.
 * Give strategic input to Founders including business opportunities, market focus, pricing, product roadmap, hiring, etc.
 * Learn and refine how to measure your success, and carefully analyze data.
-* Help build this business function and team based on the business needs you identify.

 ## About you
-* You have 5+ years of experience in sales, customer success or consulting in a highly professional and dynamic work environment - software experience is a plus.
+* You have 5+ years of experience in sales, partnerships, customer success, consulting, or investing in a highly professional and dynamic work environment - software experience is a plus.
-* You love people, and people love you.
+* You love people, and people love you - you are a great relationship-builder.
-* You understand problems people face in Sales and Marketing organizations.
+* You understand problems people face in business roles in companies, you can navigate your way in companies to other potential users and decision-makers.
 * You are a total spreadsheet and product nerd.
 * You are a hustler and creative problem solver.
 * You can communicate really well in English.